Nmap 7.95 scan initiated Wed Jul 16 16:27:04 2025 as: /usr/lib/nmap/nmap --privileged -sC -sV -Pn -oN ./nmap.txt 10.10.11.133

 hostNetwork: true

-Then we can use kubectl apply
+Then we can use kubectl apply to start the pod

 ┌──(wither㉿localhost)-[~/Templates/htb-labs/SteamCloud]